andrewharmellaw/deck-invert-your-participation-mode/PITCHME.md

 # Who Am I?

- - I'm not an event professional (i'm a software developer)
+ - I'm not an event professional (I'm a software developer)
  - but I've participated in a _lot_ of Open Spaces
  - And I've put on a few too